 What does smart, sweet Stephanie see in Laird?
 Don’t hold your breath to find out, since she’s granted as much perspective as a well-spoken ironing board.
-There might have been a thorny dark comedy in this chauvinistic pissing contest.
-But in trying to get us to like both opponents, the film undercuts most of its sharpest comic potential, leaving us instead with musty jokes involving paper-free toilets and involuntarily witnessing one’s daughter getting it on.
-The title isn’t the only "why" question viewers should be asking themselves.
+There could be a thorny dark comedy in this chauvinistic pissing contest.
+But in trying to get us to like both opponents, the film undercuts most of its sharpest comic potential – leaving us instead with musty jokes involving paper-free toilets and involuntarily witnessing one’s daughter getting it on.
+The title isn’t the only ‘why’ question viewers should be asking.

 Cast and crew